Orcho makes AI work accountable

 Read first

-AI agents are workers.
-Orcho is the local-first control plane and delivery protocol around them: profiles define the work shape, gates decide whether it can continue, and evidence keeps readiness inspectable.
+Run one task.
+Watch Orcho plan, implement, reject false-ready work, repair it, and prove what is ready to deliver.
+AI agents remain the workers.
+Orcho is the production harness and control plane around them: profiles define the work shape, gates decide whether it can continue, and evidence keeps readiness inspectable.

 Semantic plane